jvinojjohn/Technical-Manual/handbrake_guide.md

 For users requiring batch processing or automation capabilities, the HandBrake Command Line Interface (CLI) is recommended.

 ### 1. Downloading the CLI
-1. Navigate to the [HandBrake CLI Downloads](https://handbrake.fr/downloads.php) page.
+1. Navigate to the [HandBrake CLI Downloads](https://handbrake.fr/downloads2.php) page.
-2. Download the `HandBrakeCLI-1.8.2-win-x86_64.zip` file.
+2. Download the Windows CLI `HandBrakeCLI-X.X.X-win-x86_64.zip` file.
 3. Extract the contents to a dedicated directory (e.g., `C:\Program Files\HandBrakeCLI`).

 ### 2. Verifying the CLI Installation